mainkoon81/Study-09-MachineLearning-A/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 # But how are you sure if our model is worth or not ?
 Thus, we say:
- - Step_00: **split** on data - training set & `real testing set`.
+ - Step_00 Split-I: **split** on data - training set & `real testing set`.
- - Step_01: **train** our model within Cross-Validation frame - 'train-test','train-test','train-test','train-test','train-test'...AVG!
+ - Step_01 Split-II: prepare **Cross-Validation** - 'train-test','train-test','train-test','train-test','train-test'...AVG!
-   - Note: Split the training set again(into training and testing), but keeping track of the **size** of testing sets'.
+   - Split the training set again(into training and testing), but keeping track of the **size** of testing sets'.
 We don't know the best 'K' value yet.
-   - Note: Prior to validation work, solve the problem of over/underfitting, using 'learning curve'.
-     - Of course, when we train our model with small size of data, testing with CrossValidation will throw large size of error !
+   - Of course, when we train our model with small size of data, but testing with CrossValidation will throw large size of error !
    - Eventually, we can decide the optimal size of training or testing set for better modelling.
 And this hints the best 'K' value.
+ - Step_02 Optimization: **Optimize** our model before training(fitting)
+   - Solve the problem of over/underfitting, using 'LearningCurve'.
+   - Solve the problem of parameter tuning, using 'GridSearch'.
- - Step_02: **select** and work with the best model
+ - Step_03 Validation Metrics: **fit and select** the best model
-    - Note: In each fitting on 'train & test', use our **traditional validation metrics**, then find the AVG.
+   - In each fitting on 'train & test', use our **traditional validation metrics**, then find the AVG.
- - Step_03: **test** the best model with our `real testing set`: Fit and validate, using our **traditional validation metrics** again.
+ - Step_04: **test** the best model with our `real testing set`: Fit and validate, using our **traditional validation metrics** again.
 ---------------------------------------------------------------------------------------------------------------------------------------
-## > Step_00
+## > Step_00 Split-I.
 ### Here, problem is your `X` and `y`.
 Before training our model, note "how to separate our `X` and `y` into training set & testing set"!
 ## `train_test_split(X, y, test_size, random_state)`
  - X_train: The training input